[Linux] Cool thing that appears when logging in via SSH (/etc/motd)

 Hello, this is inusuki from the System Solutions Department.

-Recently, I've been building an application server by myself, but it doesn't look very cool, so I wanted to change it.
+Recently, I've been building my own application server, but it doesn't look very cool, so I wanted to change it

 I'll take it easy.